Logius-standaarden/API-Design-Rules/Introduction v1.0.md

 ## Authors

-Despite the fact that a single author is mentioned in the list of authors, this document is the result of a collaborative effort by the members of the *API Design Rules Working Group*.
+Despite the fact that two authors are mentioned in the list of authors, this document is the result of a collaborative effort by the members of the *API Design Rules Working Group*.

 ## Reading Guide